HoodedUnicorn/Awoken-Windows/README.md

 * Prevent Sleep: The Python script uses the Windows API to prevent the system from entering sleep mode.
 * Simulate Activity: Every 30 seconds, the Python script simulates mouse movement to keep the system active and prevent idle timeouts.

-#### Step 4: Stopping the Script
+#### Step 4: Stopping the Executable
-* To stop the Python script, simply close the terminal or terminate the running process from the Task Manager.
+* To stop the executable, simply terminate the awoken.exe process from the Task Manager.